 What to bring with you

-- Food & drink: plenty of water and soft drinks, snacks and/or beers, as you won’t be able to buy any after Atiquizaya.
-Don’t forget a bag to take home your bottles, wrappers and waste in too
+• Food & drink: plenty of water and soft drinks, snacks and/or beers, as you may not be able to buy any after Atiquizaya.
+Don’t forget a bag to take home your bottles, wrappers and waste in too.

-- Swimwear & water shoes.
-Come wearing your best swim gear as there’s nowhere to get changed.
+• Swimwear & water shoes.
+Come wearing your best swim gear as there’s nowhere to get changed at these El Salvador hot springs.
 Additionally, water shoes are good if you have them as the ground can get hot from the sun and the stones in the riverbed are quite sharp to stand on.
 Don’t forget a towel too!

 Are These Hot Spring Waterfalls in El Salvador Worth Visiting?